 - We love the fact that you can roll it down to as small or as large as you need, depending on how much stuff you’ve got to put inside.
 With a hard cooler, you’re stuck with one size, whether you’re packing two beers inside or a week’s worth of food and supplies.

-- People love the mesh/drawstring loops and stash pocket on the outside, which allows you to lash it anywhere to your kayak.
+- People love the mesh/drawstring loops and a stash pocket on the outside, which allows you to lash it anywhere to your kayak.

 Best Value Pick: Polar Bear Nylon Series